decredcommunity/outreach/docs/platforms.md

 ### Markdown

+- See this excellent [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) of Markdown features.
+- Learn about Markdown limitations and bugs of each platform you use.

+**Avoid unwanted styling**

-- Escape any underscore `_` or asterisk `*` that you do not use for styling (to make text italic or bold).
-Put backslash `\` before underscore/asterisk to "escape" it.
+Escape any underscore `_` or asterisk `*` that you do not use for styling (to make text italic or bold).
+Put backslash `\` before underscore orasterisk to "escape" it.
 This prevents undesired italic/bold styling.

 Example: `under\_score`.

-- See this excellent [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) of Markdown features.
-- Learn about Markdown limitations and bugs of each platform you use.
+**Fix local links**

+A link like `[other doc](other-doc.md)` works on GitHub and GitHub Pages but other platforms have no way of knowing where such link should point to.
+Best case is it will be converted to an absolute `github.io` link (if copy-pasting rich text from `github.io` page), worst case is it becomes a dead link.

+Therefore, each local link must be manually replaced with a proper link to the relevant document hosted on that platform.

-**GitHub Pages specifics**
+## GitHub Pages

 1\.
 Avoid the pipe `|` character, it may trigger GitHub Pages to render an unwanted table.
 This does not happen on regular GitHub and can easily go unnoticed.

-**Anything outside GitHub**

-1\.
-Fix local links manually.

-A link like `[other doc](other-doc.md)` works on GitHub and GitHub Pages but other platforms have no way of knowing where such link should point to.
-Best case is it will be converted to an absolute `github.io` link (if copy-pasting rich text from `github.io`), worst case is it becomes a dead link.

-Therefore, each local link must be manually replaced with a proper link to the relevant document hosted on that platform.